Radiation Therapy Post-Baccalaureate Certificate

 Shadow Experience

-All applicants must complete a clinical shadow experience, however it is recommended that applicants complete a shadow in advance as soon as they identify an interest in applying to the program.
-For in person shadows, before the corresponding application deadline, this will require at least 2 hours of your time and consists of observing a certified Radiation Therapist at work to assure your suitability for the career you are pursuing.
+All applicants must complete a clinical shadow experience before the corresponding application deadline.
+However, it is recommended that applicants complete a shadow as soon as they identify an interest in applying to the program.
+For in person shadows, before the corresponding application deadline, this will require at least 2 hours of your time and consists of observing a certified radiation therapist at work to assure your suitability for the career you are pursuing.

 If feasible and permitted, applicants are encouraged to complete the shadow experience at a nearby medical institution of their choice by contacting the Radiation Oncology Department and requesting a radiation therapy shadow.
+Applicants who are interested in completing a shadow at one of our clinical affiliates should contact our program to request a shadow experience rather than reaching out to our affiliates directly.
 After the shadow is complete, please send the following information by email even if you have not yet started your application.
 (The program will obtain feedback directly from the clinic about the shadow).

 • Name of individual(s) with whom you shadowed